Refractive Lens Exchange (RLE)

 - If a Cataract patient elects to use a Multifocal lens implant to correct vision at near and distance vision, insurance will not cover this as they consider Multifocal lenses to be “cosmetic”.Thus, the patient pays out of pocket for the lens and its implantation.

-The Problem: What does the patients age 48 to 65 do?
+The Problem: What does the patient age 48 to 65 do?

 The Solution: Refractive Lens Exchange